RachelMatlis/FacebookDesktopApp/README.md

-A winForms application that communicates with Facebook and provide basic features like post new status, change profile/cover picture, displays user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events
+A winForms application that communicates with Facebook and provide basic features like post new status, change profile/cover picture, displays user profile data (full name, posts, profile/cover picturs, birthday date, etc..) and displays user lists like frinds, events, etc...